-The beaches below are organized heading northward from Tel Aviv and continuing in a clockwise direction:
+Our top ten beaches below are organized heading northward from Tel Aviv and continuing in a clockwise direction.

 You don't have to stray far from Tel Aviv to find one of the most beautiful beaches in Israel.
 Herzliya, just a fifteen minute drive just north of Tel Aviv is home to several beachs.
 We think Acadia Beach is the loveliest in Herzliya.

 Entrance to Acadia beach is free, as are all beaches in Herzliya.